olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 35mm to 50mm lens equivalent that would focus on their face instead of their surroundings.

-Generally I think the Logitech Brio is the best solution for most people given adequate lighting and restricting yourself to the standard non-widescreen mode (I believe is the default but you can adjust it with the [Camera Settings app][23] Logitech provides).
+Generally speaking, I think the Logitech Brio is the best solution for most people given adequate lighting and restricting yourself to the standard non-widescreen mode (I believe is the default but you can adjust it with the [Camera Settings app][23] Logitech provides).

 {% include compare.html
 first="remote-macbook-pro-2019-key-light.jpg"